 The proteins that sugar is most attracted to are collagen and elastin - the two protein fibers that keep skin looking firm and elastic, so it bounces back rather than sags.

 AGEs not only makes collagen more fragile and less able to keep skin looking good; they also damage the body’s ability to generate antioxidants, leaving skin more vulnerable to further damage.
 This results in a structural weakness in the skin that leads to wrinkles and fine lines.

-Refined white sugar and the equally problematic corn syrup - both high in fructose - are the biggest culprits because they are processed quickly, causing blood sugar levels to spike.
-With high blood sugar levels come high levels of AGEs.
-On the other hand, foods that are broken down slower by the body such as whole grains and fiber-rich fruits lead to lower blood sugar levels, and fewer AGEs.
+Refined white sugar and the equally problematic corn syrup are both high in fructose, they are the biggest culprits because they are processed quickly, causing blood sugar levels to spike, resulting in high levels of AGEs.

 How much sugar are you and your family eating each day?
 Have a close look into your pantry and fridge – let’s face off against this sweet enemy together.

 June 2020 by, Xtend-Life Expert

 If you are looking for the perfect way to rehydrate on a hot day or after intense exercise...Read More